-This is when Christ calls those who love Him to Heaven in spiritual, glorified bodies.
+This is when Christ returns, and He resurrects those who love Him to Heaven in spiritual, glorified bodies.
 It doesn't matter if they're dead or alive, they're resurrected and taken home.
 The very same bodies we inhabit now we'll inhabit then, but we'll be clothed with Christ's own righteousness.
 Those believers who are still alive when this happens will never taste death.
 They're glorified alive and taken straight to Heaven.
 You can read about this event in 1 Corinthians 15 and the short books of 1 & 2 Thessalonians.

 I was thinking about the Resurrection when a thought struck me.
 That is not the moment we're resurrected.
 It IS the moment we overcome death, but it's not when we're resurrected.